Skip to content

 • If the cluster stays in Awaiting, the bootstrap script likely never completed the final initialization step.

-• If the script fails, fix the server issue first and then rerun a fresh command from the cluster page.
+• If the script fails, fix the server issue, run sudo /usr/local/bin/wodby-k3s-uninstall, and then rerun a fresh command from the cluster page.

 • Make sure the server can reach the public internet and the Wodby API endpoints during installation.